 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-My maternal aunt, Rhoda Palluq told me that she watches the proceedings daily, so I send her my greetings, as she is here in Iqaluit.
-Additionally, my grandmother Attakaalik Palluq in Clyde River whom I say hi to, along with all of my relatives here in Nunavut.
+My maternal aunt, Rhoda Palluq, told me that she watches the proceedings daily, so I send her my greetings, as she is here in Iqaluit.
+Additionally, I send my regards to my grandmother, Attakaalik Palluq, in Clyde River, along with all of my relatives in Nunavut.

-Mr. Speaker, the reason why I rise today, is to recognize Samantha Kublu and her husband Abraham Kublu today.
-They are a married couple, Samantha and Abraham who took theological training here in Iqaluit in the (interpretation ends) Arthur Turner Training School (interpretation) here in Iqaluit.
-When they finished here, they moved to Arviat as laypersons and spent two years providing church services.
+Mr. Speaker, I rise today to recognize Samantha and Abraham Kublu today.
+The married couple, Samantha and Abraham, took theological training here in Iqaluit at the (interpretation ends) Arthur Turner Training (interpretation) School.

-However, they returned here to Iqaluit, and on October 8, they got ordained in Pond Inlet, as a married couple and now they are ordained preachers, and the residents of Pond Inlet were overjoyed as they were able to come home and be ordained in front of their family and friends.
+After finishing their training, they moved to Arviat as laypersons and spent two years providing church services.
+However, they returned here to Iqaluit, and on October 8 they were ordained in Pond Inlet.
+The married couple is now ordained as preachers.
+The residents of Pond Inlet were overjoyed as they were able to come home and be ordained in front of their family and friends.
 This was quite uplifting.
-They are the fifteenth people from Pond Inlet who have been ordained as Anglican preachers.
+There are now 15 people from Pond Inlet who have been ordained as Anglican preachers.

-Mr. Speaker, I ask all my colleagues to share in helping to praise and acknowledge Samantha Kublu and Abraham Kublu.
+Mr. Speaker, I ask my colleagues to join me in congratulating preachers Samantha Kublu and Abraham.
 Thank you, Mr. Speaker.